 Most vinyl fence warranties don’t cover problems from faulty installation.
 A crooked gate or leaning panel caused by improper installation usually won’t be covered.
 This is why hiring a qualified installer is crucial.
 A G Vinyl Fencing offers professional installation services in Anaheim to ensure your fence is installed correctly.
 We also specialize in other outdoor additions, including decking and aluminum fencing, ensuring professional installation across our services.

-Coverage Duration and Limits
+Coverage Limits and Duration

 Warranty lengths for vinyl fences vary, typically ranging from a few years to a “lifetime.”
 This “lifetime” often refers to the lifespan of the vinyl, not necessarily your homeownership.
 Some manufacturers offer limited lifetime warranties, while others specify a set number of years.
 Always check your warranty’s terms and conditions for details on coverage duration and limitations.
 You can find more information on typical warranty lengths for vinyl fences on US Fence Guide.
 For commercial properties, we also offer commercial fencing options with their own warranty specifications.